-Use the video and step-by-step drawing instructions below to learn how to draw Boba Fett from Star Wars.
-A new cartoon drawing tutorial is uploaded every week, so stay tooned!
+Use the video and step-by-step drawing instructions below to learn how to draw a Stormtrooper from Star Wars.
+A new drawing tutorial is uploaded every week, so stay tooned!

-Intro: Start drawing Boba Fett from Star Wars with a pencil sketch.
+Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.

-Step 1: To draw Boba Fett, start with a big oval with somewhat flat sides in the middle of the page.
-This will be the basic shape for Boba Fett’s head.
+Step 1: Start with a big oval with somewhat flat ends in the middle of the page.
+This will be the basic shape for the Stormtrooper’s head.

-Step 2: Next, draw a vertical line down the center of the oval and a horizontal line near the top of the oval.
-These will be construction lines that will help you place this Star Wars character's features later on.
+Step 2: Next, draw a vertical line in the center of the oval followed by two horizontal lines.
+One of the horizontal lines will curve up slightly and be near the top of the oval.
+The other will be closer to the bottom and will curve down quite a bit, like a hill.
+These will be construction lines that will help you place the Stormtrooper’s features later on.

-Step 4: That’s it for the initial sketch of Boba Fett from Star Wars!
-You have the basic Boba Fett shape, so now go in and tighten your drawing.
+Step 5: That’s it for the initial sketch!
+You have the basic Stormtrooper shape, so now go in and tighten your drawing.
 From this point on, press harder with your pencil in order to get darker lines and a more defined sketch.

-Step 12: That’s it!
-You now have a nice sketch of Boba Fett from Star Wars.
+Step 15: That’s it!
+You now have a nice sketch of a Star Wars Stormtrooper.
 You can stop at this quick drawing for a rough, sketchy look or go for a more finished look by continuing to the step below.

-Step 13: For a more finished, inked look of Boba Fett from Star Wars, carefully go over the final sketch lines with a pen or marker.
+Step 16: For a more finished, inked look, carefully draw over the final sketch lines with a pen or marker.
 Wait for the ink to dry, and then get rid of every pencil mark with an eraser.
-You now have a finished inked drawing of Boba Fett!
-You can stop here or go to the final step to complete your Boba Fett drawing.
+You now have a finished inked drawing of a Stormtrooper!
+You can stop here or go to the final step to complete your Stormtrooper drawing.